Alex Couwenberg

 PETER FRANK - FABRIK 2012

-Alex Couwenberg @ Andrea Schwartz Gallery 2011 by David Roth
+• Alex Couwenberg 2011 by David Roth Square Cylinder Magazine

 Alex Couwenberg’s visions of the Southern California landscape mix the spatial ambiguity of cyberspace with the disorienting angularity of Cubo Futurism; they create a perception-bending universe in which it is impossible to situate yourself physically.
 Imagine a 2D version of, say, Laszlo Moholy-Nagy’s kinetic sculpture Light Space Modulator and you get some idea of how Couwenberg, using line and color to describe solid and transparent volumes, distorts our sense of balance and space.